 - Champion the sector – making the UK the global home of the sharing economy

-- Ensure best practice – through the SEUK code of conduct and an independently awarded kitemark called ‘Trustseal’ which gives customers confidence that awarded platforms are upholding the highest consumer standards
+- Ensure best practice – through the SEUK code of conduct and an independently awarded kitemark called ‘Trustseal’ which gives customers confidence that awarded platforms are upholding good consumer standards

 - Act as a single voice – recognising the shared challenges facing member businesses and developing innovative responses.